 The cheapest electric car to insure currently available.
 With prices starting below £20,000, the Dolphin Surf sits in lower insurance groups than most EVs.

 Choose from Active trim (137 miles range) or Boost (200 miles range).
 While range is limited compared to pricier EVs, running costs are minimal and insurance remains affordable.
+For more on EV insurance, read our electric car insurance cost guide.

 The difference between insurance groups has a dramatic impact on premiums, especially for younger drivers.